Skip to main content

 The official hub for news and stories from Colorado Mesa University

-On a recent tour of the cutting-edge St. Mary’s Medical Education Center, a group of high school students from Grand Junction High School and Central High School were able to get hands-on experience in the virtual reality (VR) anatomical learning lab.
+On a recent tour of the cutting-edge St. Mary’s Medical Education Center, a group of high school students from Grand Junction High School and Central High School were able to get hands-on experience in the virtual reality (VR) anatomical learning lab, the lab of which was funded by a grant from the Economic Development Agency.
 These students are part of the inaugural TRIO Upward Bound (UB) program that works to prepare local first-generation, income-eligible students for success in college.

 Anatomy Lab Coordinator Michael Williams, PhD, led the tour and explained, “we house three graduate programs at the St. Mary’s Medical Education Center.
 We offer an occupational therapy program, physician assistant studies and in the fall, we will be starting a physical therapy program.”
 After touring the new classrooms and study spaces, Williams brought the students to the main attraction of their visit, the VR anatomical learning lab.